Benniei/Text-Editor/IP.md

 ## Client

+Located in File

 1. client/src/api/index.js
    1. Connect to API
    2. Let IP = "" on Line 3

+Located in store

 2. client/src/components/WorkspaceScreen.js
    1. Connect to HTTP Stream
    2. Let IP = "" on Line 15

 ## Server

+All are kept using dotenv

 1. server/controller/text-controller.js
    1. Connect to Share DB Socket